-Debugging Gloo Edge
+Debugging Gloo Gateway

 The guide is broken into three main sections:

 This guide is intended to help you understand where to look if things aren’t working as expected.
-After going through, if all else fails, you can capture the state of Gloo Edge configurations and logs and join us on our Slack and one of our engineers will be able to help.
+After going through, if all else fails, you can capture the state of Gloo Gateway configurations and logs and join us on our Slack and one of our engineers will be able to help.

 General debugging tools and tips

-Check the Gloo Edge installation and resources
+Check the Gloo Gateway installation and resources

 A common issue that you can detect with the glooctl check command is a misconfigured or rejected upstream.
 For example, if dynamic upstream discovery is enabled in your environment, and you introduced a faulty upstream configuration, such as by adding a misconfigured TLS section, the resources that reference the misconfigured upstream, such as a virtual service or route table, start reporting errors.
 These errors can be seen in the output of the glooctl check command.

-Make sure to use the version of glooctl that matches your installed version, such as 1.16.0.
+Make sure to use the version of glooctl that matches your installed version, such as 1.17.4.

 glooctl check